MEAT-Inc/SharpLogger/README.md

                 ArchiveFileSetSize = 15,                              // The number of files to store in each archiv ArchiveOnFileCount = 20,                              // The number of files to trigger an archive even ArchiveCleanupFileCount = 50,                         // The max number of archives to store in the ArchivePath
+                SubFolderCleanupFileCount = 5,                        // The number of child folder logs to leave before cleanup
+                SubFolderRemainingFileCount = 0,                      // The number of child folder log files to leave after cleanup
-                CompressionLevel = CompressionLevel.Optimal,          // The compression type for the archive generatio CompressionStyle = CompressionType.ZipCompression     // The type of archive to make (Zip or GZip) };
+                CompressionLevel = CompressionLevel.Optimal,          // The compression type for the archive generation CompressionStyle = CompressionType.ZipCompression     // The type of archive to make (Zip or GZip) };